hashicorp/terraform-website/content/source/docs/enterprise/api/stability-policy.html.md

 ---
-page_title: "API Docs - Terraform Enterprise"
+page_title: "API Docs - Terraform Enterprise - API Stability Policy"
 layout: "enterprise2"
 ---

-# Stability policy
+# API Stability Policy

 The Terraform Enterprise API will continue to evolve, but we consider it stable for general use, and HashiCorp will maintain all stable API endpoints in a backwards compatible manner.
 (Stable endpoints are any endpoints _not_ marked as beta.)
 If we need to make a change that we consider backwards incompatible, then we will create a new endpoint that serves the same purpose; the old endpoint will be maintained until declared [deprecated](#deprecation-policy).